aiven/devportal/docs/products/redis/concepts/ssl-connectivity.rst

     ; Let's Encrypt by default without any explicit CAfile config.
     ; CAfile = /path/to/optional/project/cacert/that/you/can/download/from/aiven/console

 To understand the global options of the ``stunnel`` configuration, please check `Stunnel Global Options <https://www.stunnel.org/static/stunnel.html#GLOBAL-OPTIONS>`_.
+Also, you can find out more details about how to setup such a process on the `Stunnel website page <https://www.stunnel.org/index.html>`_.

 For ``service-level option``, the following parameters are configured: